PSA: If you don’t want to read my personal experience and just want the food/dink/explore deets head to the bottom for the Quick Guide.

 Heather is the type of friend I don’t need to snapchat, call, text, etc. for weeks or even months and were still good.
-We were both on the “Life Team” in high school where we lead the retreats for Flintridge Sacred Heart Academy, our gorgeous high school that has an amazing view of LA on top of a hill in La Canada CA. Her and I have still kept a lot of those values we held close while on the life team- prayer, caring for others more than yourself, and being real.
+We were both on the “Life Team” in high school where we lead the retreats for Flintridge Sacred Heart Academy and we did dance company together.
 She will tell you when she’s annoyed with you, proud of you, or wanting more for you.
 I appreciate her!
 Thanks Heath for being the best tour guide and hostess!

 Here are some of my favorite moments-

 We started with Herkimer Coffee (we had this every day that I was there) where I got a drip coffee of the day with steamed hemp milk that was absolutely divine.

 The coffee in the photo wasn’t the largest size- that was just a little after the plane pick me up- I upgraded for the rest of the week!